vortex-ninja/ps_notes_api/README.md

 ### DATABASE SETUP

-- please install PostgreSQL:
+- install PostgreSQL:
-- using `psql` connect to the server and create two databases with
+- using `psql` connect to the PostgreSQL server and create two databases with

 `CREATE DATABASE <dbname>`